-Whether you’re completing an undergraduate degree in game arts or game development, or pursuing an MFA in interactive media design, the Becker School of Technology and Design at Clark College has everything you need to push the field to new heights.
+Whether you’re completing an undergraduate degree in game arts or game development, or pursuing an MFA in interactive media design, the Becker School of Design & Technology at Clark University has everything you need to push the field to new heights.

-With a hands-on curriculum that takes advantage of the school’s technological resources and proven faculty, Becker’s games programs take a practical approach to the subject.
+With a hands-on curriculum that takes advantage of the school’s technological resources and proven faculty, Clark’s games programs take a practical approach to the subject.

-But the most impressive part of the program at Becker might be its internship opportunities.
-Before graduation, Becker students have been able to work at some of the industry’s most influential companies, including Blizzard, Ubisoft, Epic Games, and more.
+But the most impressive part of the program at Clark might be its internship opportunities.
+Before graduation, Clark students have been able to work at some of the industry’s most influential companies, including Blizzard, Ubisoft, Epic Games, and more.

-Thanks to this support and approach, Becker graduates have gone on to become some of the most influential figures in the field.
-One such example is Stanley Pierre-Louis, who graduated in 1992 and is currently president of the Entertainment Software Association.
+Thanks to this support and approach, Clark graduates have gone on to become accomplished figures in the field.

 1. University of Southern California (Los Angeles, CA)